flamingo-stack/openframe-oss-tenant/openframe/services/openframe-ui/README.md

 • .env.* files: Store environment-specific settings (API URLs, client secrets, etc.).
 • Tools can be dynamically loaded if your backend (GraphQL or REST) provides metadata.

+## Testing
+• npm run test – Runs unit tests (e.g., with Jest or Vitest).
+• npm run e2e – (Optional) End-to-end tests with Cypress or similar.

 ## Deployment
 • Use Dockerfile or docker-compose to containerize.
 • Typically hosted behind openframe-gateway or served on its own domain.
+• For production, ensure environment variables (like VITE_API_URL) point to correct backend services.